Two clients: one with sleep problems, the other with chronic shoulder pain.

 “While other manual therapies focus on mobilising the site of the injury, osteopathy takes a ‘whole body’ approach.
 Intended to restore the body’s natural balance, osteopathic medicine looks at the relationship between the structure of the body and the function of various organs and body systems.

 What makes IMI osteopaths’ approach unique is our awareness of the link between leg, shoulder, neck or back pain on the right side of the body with imbalance in the right-side organs.
-We go beyond merely treating the shoulder or other structural issues, we diagnose and treat the affected right-side organs for optimal healing,” says Victor.
+We go beyond merely treating the shoulder or other structural issues, we diagnose and treat the affected right-side organs for optimal healing.

-Based on the assessment, Victor confirmed Ben’s shoulder pain was a liver-directed structural pain.
-While Victor worked on Ben’s nerve control, vascular system and ribs surrounding the liver, he suggested Ben consult with Dr Law to tonify his liver and meridian system.
+Based on the assessment, our osteopath confirmed Ben’s shoulder pain was a liver-directed structural pain.
+While our osteopath worked on Ben’s nerve control, vascular system and ribs surrounding the liver, he suggested Ben consult with Dr Law to tonify his liver and meridian system.

 Dr Law assessed Ben’s clinical signs and noted his pulse was tight, particularly in the liver position.
 Ben’s tongue was a slight purplish red, and he occasionally had a bitter taste in his mouth.
 Dr Law chose acupuncture points primarily on his liver and gallbladder meridians, which she treated with relaxation and calming points.
 She released the muscle tension around the shoulder area, and prescribed Chinese herbal medicine to soothe and support his liver, which further helped to regulate the energy and blood flow to his right shoulder.

 Once again, the collaborative approach of osteopathy and TCM proved successful.
 In just a handful of sessions, Ben was pain-free and able to embrace a healthier, happier quality of life.